 By the end of this course, you should have a grasp of the history of the field and the technologies underlying the current developments that have pushed AI (including ML) into the forefront of public discussion, as well as a framework for thinking about the scientific significance and the ethical and social implications of these technologies.
 No experience with computer programming is required for this course, but you will be expected to develop accurate, non-technical understanding of concepts such as algorithm, knowledge representation, machine learning, and artificial neural network.
 Given this knowledge you will be expected to reflect critically upon the claims about human nature and the future of humanity and society that are driven by the seemingly rapid developments in technology.

 This course satisfies the University General Education requirement in PHILOSOPHICAL THINKING OR ETHICS.

 Make use of open office hours!
-I actually enjoy talking about this stuff, and you should not feel ashamed or embarrassed if there's something you don't understand.
+I enjoy talking about these issues, and you should not feel embarrassed if there's something you don't understand.
 There are no "stupid" questions, just questions and ideas that are sometimes hard to put into words, and that are best worked out in dialogue with others.
 Philosophy deals with hard questions and sometimes seemingly intractable problems.
 Philosophy of science further complicates things by being dependent on relatively sophisticated understanding of the relevant science.